-I’ll start off by saying the weight is not 50lb per dumbbell, 50lbs is the weight of the whole set including the handles, with around 20lb per dumbbell this set is great for a beginner but
+I’ll start by saying the weight is not 50lb per dumbbell; 50lbs is the weight of the whole set, including the handles, with around 20lb per dumbbell; this set is excellent for a beginner.

-There’s not a lot I can say about build quality their basically iron weight plates with two chromed handles and 4 spinlock collars, all are well made.
-You may encounter a few casting abnormalities “lumps, indents” but nothing that effects the overall use of the weight plates.
+There’s not a lot I can say about build quality their basically iron weight plates with two chromed handles and four spinlock collars; all are well made.
+You may encounter a few casting abnormalities “lumps, indents,” but nothing that affects the overall use of the weight plates.

 Old school weights and handles at a very reasonable price, extremely durable and versatile if you don’t mind the slow adjustment times between sets then there’s nothing bad I can say about this set, it’s well worth the money.

 5 year warranty

 Great value- At around $50 the Y4all dumbbells are an excellent set of dumbbells for most beginners looking to getting into weightlifting.

 1″ bar allows you to buy additional standard size plates when you need that extra weight.

 There have been some reports of some small flecks of paint chipping off the dumbbells but this does not affect use.

 Slow adjustment times

 It’s sad to see the Stairmaster dumbbells in